 IG report coming out later this week.

-We know Hillary violated the espionage act.
+We know Hillary violated the Espionage Act.

-We know mishandling of classified top secret special access programming information is a crime.
+We know mishandling of classified top-secret special access programming information is a crime.

 We know destruction of such is a crime.

-That's obstruction, and then it was fixed.
+And then it was fixed.

 You don't write an exoneration before investigation.

-She did all of that, and she also had a private server which she was using to conduct government business, a private server, which by the way, I've been speaking to a number of people in the IT world and in the intelligence world, which was done very badly.
+A private server, which, by the way, I've been speaking to a number of people in the IT world and in the intelligence world, which was done very badly.

-It was very junior varsity, and we know for certain, at least the people that I've been talking to, that country and nation states like China, like Russia and others were able to penetrate her server with classified information.
+And we know for certain, at least the people that I've been talking to, that country and nation states like China, like Russia and others were able to penetrate her server with classified information.

 And people forget that.